rafaelmarques7/terraform-aws-dynamodb/examples/1.minimal/README.md

-# Minimal DynamoDB example
+# DynamoDb minimum configuration example

-Note that this creates a dynamodb table that:
+The configuration provided in this directory creates a DynamoDb table, that:

 * has the name *some-random-name*;
 * has primary key *ddb-hash-key*;